 WHAT HAPPENS TO LIFE INSURANCE IF YOU GO TO JAIL

-Life insurance can be a complex matter for many people, and is even more so when one has run afoul of the law; so when we throw the little curveball of jail time into the mix, well, let’s just say things get a little “complicated”.
+Life insurance is a confusing matter for many people, but even more so when you have had some legal hiccups; so obviously when you throw a little curveball of prison/jail into the mix, well, let’s just say things get a little “complicated”.

 Understanding Life Insurance